s-roy95/Profit-Maximization-in-Edge-Cloud-Storage-System-using-Dynamic-Space-Partitioning-with-Erasure-Code/README.md

 ### 1. `Datasets/`
 Contains all the datasets used in the experiments.

-  - `RequestTrace.txt`: Synthetic Dataset generated for simulation.
+  - `RequestTrace_0R.txt`: Dataset generated from DataGeneration.cpp
   - `netflix_input1`: Netflix Dataset.
   - `input1.txt`: Spotify dataset.